bottkars/labbuildr/docs/appendix/networker_isilon.md

-# kudo´s for alex gaiswinkler for the MPSS and fast incrementals Setup doku
+### kudo´s for alex gaiswinkler for the MPSS and fast incrementals Setup doku
-this is a installation faststart for networker champions using newtorker, isilon and MPSS
+this is a installation faststart for networker champions using newtorker, isilon and MPSS the installation allows to be in Corporate Network / VPN ! ( but is faster without :-) )
-## check vmnet
+## check vmware installed with proper vmnet !!
-make sure you have vmnet2 set to 192.168.2.0 and connect a host wirtual adapter do it !
+make sure you have vmnet2 set to 192.168.2.0 and connect a host virtual adapter to it !

 ![image](https://user-images.githubusercontent.com/8255007/28767140-d3321752-75d2-11e7-91b8-d95dd13e2b61.png)